Back

 A Level 2 sleep study, or polysomnography, records breathing, oxygen levels, heart rate, brain activity, and muscle movements.
 It can be performed at home or in a sleep lab.
 This test provides a detailed analysis of sleep patterns and detects conditions like periodic limb movement disorder (PLMD).

 It is recommended for those with persistent sleep disturbances when the cause is unclear.
 Unlike HSAT, it captures more sleep-related data, making it useful for diagnosing multiple conditions.
-Patients experiencing poor sleep without obvious apnea symptoms may benefit from this study.
+Patients experiencing poor sleep without obvious apnoea symptoms may benefit from this study.

 3. Level 1 Sleep Study (Polysomnography – In-Lab Only)

 A Level 1 sleep study is an in-lab polysomnography performed under continuous supervision by a Registered Polysomnographic Technologist (RPSGT).
 It tracks brain waves, breathing, muscle activity, and heart rate in real time.
-This study helps diagnose REM Sleep Behavior Disorder and other complex sleep conditions.
+This study helps diagnose REM Sleep Behaviour Disorder and other complex sleep conditions.
 Unlike home-based studies, it ensures accurate results through professional monitoring.

 It is ideal for individuals with unexplained sleep disturbances or suspected neurological disorders.
 Since it requires overnight observation, patients should be comfortable sleeping in a clinical setting.
 This test provides the most comprehensive sleep evaluation.

-Tests for Sleep Apnea
+Tests for Sleep Apnoea

-Other Tests for Sleep Apnea
+Other Tests for Sleep Apnoea

 • EMG (Electromyogram): Monitors muscle activity, including facial twitches, teeth grinding, and leg movements.
 It also helps identify REM sleep, the stage associated with intense dreaming.